Hospital Equipment Liquidation: A Complete Guide for Supply Chain Teams

 • Payment timing — confirmed before removal, not after resale.

-• Certified technicians — OEM training for the categories being removed.
+• Our removal team — OEM training for the categories being removed.

 • Insurance coverage — general liability and cargo at appropriate limits.